Towards A Unified Analysis of Random Fourier Features: Proofs

-We would like to apply Theorem \ref{apn:exp_local_rade} to the decomposition of the learning risk in the Lipschitiz continuous loss case, namely Eqs. (\ref{apn:svm_risk_rad}, \ref{apn:svm_fun_error}, \ref{apn:svm_fh}).
-In order to do that, we need three steps.
-The first step is to find a proper $T$ functional, and the second one is to find the sub-root function $\psi$ associated with $T$.
-Our final job is to find the unique fixed point of $\psi$.
-Hence, the following is devoted to solve these three problems. \\
+To prove Theorem \ref{main:svm_refine}, we adopt the similar strategy from the proof of Theorem \ref{main:sharp_risk_theo}, where we utilize the properties of the local Rademacher complexities by applying Lemma \ref{apn:emp_local_rade} to the decomposition of the learning risk in the Lipschitiz continuous loss case, namely Eqs. (\ref{apn:svm_risk_rad}, \ref{apn:svm_fh}).
+In order to do that, we need two steps.
+The first step is to find a proper sub-root function $\hat{\psi}_n(r)$.
+The second step is to find the fixed point of $\hat{\psi}_n(r)$.
+Hence, the following is devoted to solving these two problems. \\